umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 ## Querying with Descendants, DescendantsOrSelf

-It's not 100% bad that you use these queries, you just need to understand the implications.
+It's not 100% bad that you use these queries, you need to understand the implications.
 Here's a particularly bad scenario:

 You have 10,000 content items in your tree and your tree structure is something like this: